authelia/doks/content/en/integration/proxies/traefikv1.md

 menu:
   integration:
     parent: "proxies"
-weight: 250
+weight: 280
 toc: true
 ---

-[Traefik 1.x] is a reverse proxy supported by **Authelia**.
+[Traefik] v1 is a reverse proxy supported by **Authelia**.

 ## Configuration

-Below you will find commented examples of the following configuration:
+Below you will find commented examples of the following docker deployment:

-* Traefik 1.x
+* [Traefik] 1.x
 * Authelia portal
 * Protected endpoint (Nextcloud)
 * Protected endpoint with `Authorization` header for basic authentication (Heimdall)

-The below configuration looks to provide examples of running Traefik 1.x with labels to protect your endpoint (Nextcloud in this case).
+The below configuration looks to provide examples of running [Traefik] v1 with labels to protect your endpoint (Nextcloud in this case).

-Please ensure that you also setup the respective [ACME configuration](https://docs.traefik.io/v1.7/configuration/acme/) for your Traefik setup as this is not covered in the example below.
+Please ensure that you also setup the respective [ACME configuration](https://docs.traefik.io/v1.7/configuration/acme/) for your [Traefik] setup as this is not covered in the example below.

 ### Basic Authentication

 Authelia provides the means to be able to authenticate your first factor via the `Proxy-Authorization` header.
-Given that this is not compatible with Traefik 1.x you can call Authelia's `/api/verify` endpoint with the `auth=basic` query parameter to force a switch to the `Authentication` header.
+Given that this is not compatible with [Traefik] 1.x you can call the **Authelia** `/api/verify` endpoint with the `auth=basic` query parameter to force a switch to the `Authentication` header.

 ##### docker-compose.yml
 ```yml